Keshav-G/Will-the-Customer-Accept-the-Coupon/README.md

 # Will-the-Customer-Accept-the-Coupon
 Answering if a  customer would accept a restaurant coupon delivered to their cell phone.
 The restaurant coupon would be delivered when they pass by said restaurant while driving.
 This data comes to us from the UCI Machine Learning repository and was collected via a survey on Amazon Mechanical Turk.

 This central portion of this analysis examins 2 coupon types - Bar coupons and Carry out & Take away coupons, and at what rate / percentage various subsets of the driver population accept these coupons.
-A summary of the findings for each is below, and a link to the full analysis and report is provided at the end.
+A summary of the findings for each is below, along with Next Steps and Recommendations.
+A link to the full analysis and report is provided at the end.
 Note: "Carry out & Take away" is one category of coupon.
 "Carry out & Take away" will also be abbreviated as "COTA".

 **Bar Coupon Hypotheses / Analysis:**